 What is HoTTWind@Longley

-HoTTWind@Longley is a community benefit society, set up by HoTT to run and operate the wind turbine for the benefit of the local community.
+HoTTWind@Longley is a community benefit society, set up by HoTT (Holmfirth Transition Town initiative) to run and operate the wind turbine for the benefit of the local community in the Holme Valley.
 It was incorporated and registered with the FCA as a Community Benefit Society (Registration number 7017) on 6th October 2014.
 Its registered office is 77 Totties, Scholes, Holmfirth HD9 1UJ, West Yorkshire, UK.
 A Community Benefit Society is a legal entity.
 It is owned by its members and operated for the benefit of the community.
 Members elect Directors to the Board for the management of the Society.
 Each Member has one vote in a Members meeting, regardless of number of shares held.
 Annual General Meetings (AGM) are held for Members to hold the Board to account and to hear about the progress and performance of the Society.
 Members are protected by limited liability and are only obliged to contribute the initial cost of their shares.

 What is a transition town?

-A transition town (or city area, village, island etc) is a place where the community works together to cut greenhouse gas emissions and reduce dependence on oil and other fossil fuels.
+A transition town (or city area, village, island etc) is a place where people work together to build a more sustainable and resilient local community to combat the impacts of climate change.
 The status of a place as a ‘transition town’ is not conferred by government but by concerned local residents coming together and, in time, seeking recognition by the Transition Network.
-We have now achieved this.
+HoTT has now achieved this.